Gimbal360: Canonicalizing Planar Diffusion for Spherical Panorama Completion: Related Work

 \section{Related Work}

-\textbf{Image Outpainting and Completion.} Image outpainting aims to extrapolate visual content beyond the original image boundaries while preserving semantic and structural consistency~\cite{chang2022maskgit, esser2021taming, yao2022outpainting, zhang2023adding}.
-Early approaches predominantly relied on Generative Adversarial Networks (GANs)~\cite{goodfellow2020generative} to hallucinate missing regions~\cite{zheng2019pluralistic, wang2019wide, zhao2021large}.
-With the emergence of diffusion models, image completion has achieved substantial improvements in visual fidelity and semantic coherence~\cite{rombach2022high, lugmayr2022repaint, esser2024scaling, peebles2023scalable}.
-Latent diffusion models in particular enable flexible conditioning on image prompts or text to extend perspective images beyond their original field of view.
-However, these approaches are inherently designed for planar images defined on Euclidean grids ($\mathbb{R}^2$).
-When directly applied to omnidirectional extrapolation, they struggle with the geometric distortions and closed-loop topology of spherical panoramas, often producing structural inconsistencies and semantic drift as the generated field of view expands.
+\paragraph{Image Outpainting and Completion.} Image outpainting extrapolates content beyond the original boundaries while preserving semantic and structural consistency.
+Early approaches relied on GANs \citep{goodfellow2020generative} to hallucinate missing regions \citep{wang2019wide,zheng2019pluralistic,zhao2021large}, and diffusion models have since brought substantial gains in fidelity and coherence \citep{lugmayr2022repaint,rombach2022high,esser2024scaling}, with latent diffusion enabling flexible conditioning on image and text prompts.
+These approaches, however, are inherently designed for planar images on Euclidean grids ($\mathbb{R}^2$); applied directly to omnidirectional extrapolation, they struggle with the distortions and closed-loop topology of spherical panoramas, producing structural inconsistencies and semantic drift as the field of view expands.